DistCompiler/pgo/examples/mpcal/eval/README.md

 generated-source compatibility with the old version from 6 years ago :) (or, if it does you know where to start)

+# PGo Generated Paxos Key-Value Store

+The `pgo/paxos` directory includes a setup of 3 nodes that run a key-value store compiled from the `paxos.tla` and `consensus_kv` specifications.
+A snapshot of the compilation is included.
+A `main.go` function bootstraps the system and waits for client connections.
+A valid Paxos client implementation is in `paxosclient.go`.